Aman-Dhakad07/studynotion/FINAL_SUMMARY.md

-# 🎉 Project - Complete Summary
+# Project - Complete Summary

-## ✅ All Tasks Completed

-### 1. Client-Server Separation ✅

-**Problem:** Frontend and backend were mixed in one directory, causing the client to try running the server.

-**Solution:** Completely separated into independent directories.
+## 1. Structure of the folders

 **Structure:**
 ```